Cray-HPE/cray-site-init/hugo/content/commands/csi_config_init.md

 	** NB **

 	** NB **
-	For additional control of the application node identification durring the SLS Input File generation, an additional config file is necessary and must be indicated with the --application-node-config-yaml flag.
+	For additional control of the application node identification during the SLS Input File generation, an additional config file is necessary and must be indicated with the --application-node-config-yaml flag.

 	Allows control of the following in the SLS Input File:
 	1. System specific prefix for Applications node
-	2. Specify HSM Subroles for system specifc application nodes
+	2. Specify HSM Subroles for system-specific application nodes
 	3. Specify Application node Aliases
 	** NB **